CryptoDev777/litecoin-pos/doc/litecoin-pos-conf.md

 ## Configuration File Path

 The configuration file is not automatically created; you can create it using your favorite text editor.
-By default, the configuration file name is `bitcoin-pos.conf` and it is located in the Bitcoin-pos data directory, but both the Bitcoin-pos data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.
+By default, the configuration file name is `litecoin-pos.conf` and it is located in the Litecoin-pos data directory, but both the Litecoin-pos data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.

-The `includeconf=<file>` option in the `bitcoin-pos.conf` file can be used to include additional configuration files.
+The `includeconf=<file>` option in the `litecoin-pos.conf` file can be used to include additional configuration files.

 ### Default configuration file locations

 Operating System | Data Directory | Example Path
 -- | -- | --
-Windows | `%APPDATA%\Bitcoin-pos\` | `C:\Users\username\AppData\Roaming\Bitcoin-pos\bitcoin-pos.conf`
+Windows | `%APPDATA%\Litecoin-pos\` | `C:\Users\username\AppData\Roaming\Litecoin-pos\litecoin-pos.conf`
-Linux | `$HOME/.bitcoin-pos/` | `/home/username/.bitcoin-pos/bitcoin-pos.conf`
+Linux | `$HOME/.litecoin-pos/` | `/home/username/.litecoin-pos/litecoin-pos.conf`
-macOS | `$HOME/Library/Application Support/Bitcoin-pos/` | `/Users/username/Library/Application Support/Bitcoin-pos/bitcoin-pos.conf`
+macOS | `$HOME/Library/Application Support/Litecoin-pos/` | `/Users/username/Library/Application Support/Litecoin-pos/litecoin-pos.conf`

-You can find an example bitcoin-pos.conf file in [share/examples/bitcoin-pos.conf](../share/examples/bitcoin-pos.conf).
+You can find an example litecoin-pos.conf file in [share/examples/litecoin-pos.conf](../share/examples/litecoin-pos.conf).